JosephCaillet/vinimay/doc/functional_specifications.md

 - **Updated**: The comment's content can be updated, and the last modification date is set to current date.
 - **Deleted**: Both the post's and the comment's authors can delete a comment.

+### Friendship

+Friendship describes the relationship between two users as described in the [section below](#friend).
+It works based on **requests**: Alice sends a friend request to Bob's server, Bob accepts the request, then both are each other's **friend** and can interact with posts the other share with its friends.

+A friend request can be:
+- **Sent**: Alice can send Bob a friend request
+- **Accepted**: Bob can accept Alice's request
+- **Refused**: Bob can refuse Alice's request
+- **Canceled**: Alice can cancel her friend request to Bob

+Once a friend request is accepted, both servers save data (**the user's displayed name**, **the server's address**, **tokens to use in further communications**) about the other to ensure the next communications will happen within the "Friend" relationship.

 ### Relationships

 Relationships define the way a content can be interacted with according to privacy rules.
 It can be categorised in three types: